cgeoffroy/kubernetes-docker-server/README.md

 # kubernetes-docker-server

-This repository contains a Dockerfile for building a minimal (*~ 272.2 MB*) Kubernetes Docker image containing the `server side` components.
+This repository contains a Dockerfile for building a minimal (*~ 272.2 MB*) Kubernetes Docker image containing the various components.

 This images is based on [Alpine Linux](https://registry.hub.docker.com/_/alpine/).